GianMen91/flutter_toast_catalog/README.md

 - **Search Functionality**: Quickly find items using the search box.
 - **Offline Support**: Items are stored locally for seamless offline access.
 - **API Integration**: Connects to an external API (https://mocki.io/v1/fa5a29bd-623f-45d0-b2c9-04410875ca7b) to fetch the latest item data.
+- **Connection Status Check**: Dynamically assesses internet connectivity, providing an error notification if unable to connect to the server.
+- **Fallback to Offline Mode**: In the absence of a connection, the app intelligently switches to displaying items from the offline list.
 - **Pull-to-Refresh**: Update the item list by pulling down on the screen.
 - **Custom Fonts**: Enhance the visual appeal with the Niconne custom font.